LearnDash vs WP Courseware: Which is the Best WordPress LMS Plugin?

 LearnDash vs WP Courseware: The Verdict

 LearnDash and WP Courseware are both excellent course building plugins.
-This means the best choice for you is the one most suited to the type of course you’re building, your personal work style, and integration with your business as a whole.
+This means the best choice for you is the one most suited to the type of course you’re building, your personal work style and integration with your business as a whole.

-To help you determine the best option for you, I’m going to break this verdict down into three categories:
+To help you to determine the best option for you, I’m going to break this verdict down into three categories:

 - Ease of use